-I think we arrived around 1/2pm to the Pioneer Outback Lodge where we had time to check out the pool before meeting the group again at sunset for dips, nibbles and sparking wine over looking our first sighting of Uluru.
+I think we arrived around 1/2pm at the Pioneer Outback Lodge.
+We had time to check out the pool before meeting the group again at sunset for dips, nibbles and sparking wine over looking our first sighting of Uluru.

 Adventures in the Red Centre are all about the sunrises, sunsets and making the most of the light and low temperatures before the sun blinds you (and cooks you).

-On day 2 we rose at 5am to arrive at Uluru for the 6.20am sunrise before continuing closer to the sacred rock and completing a mini base walk where we we weaved in and out of the rock caves as our tour guide, Ronald, told us of the aboriginal history.
+On day 2 we rose at 5am to arrive at Uluru for the 6.20am sunrise before continuing closer to the sacred rock.
+There we completed a mini base walk where we weaved in and out of the rock caves as our tour guide & driver, Ronald, told us of the aboriginal history.

-After our group dinner, Ronald our driver then took us out on an optional sunrise mission this evening to one of his favorite spots.
+After our group dinner, Ronald then took us out on an optional sunset mission this evening to one of his favorite spots.

-If you want to make the most of the insane sunrises on your doorstep, you’ll want to agree to the sunrise option this morning where you’ll see the sun peer above the horizon and another new perspective of Uluru.
+If you want to make the most of the insane sunrises on your doorstep, you’ll want to agree to the sunrise option this morning.
+You’ll see the sun peer above the horizon and another new perspective of Uluru.
 Despite the spotlight Uluru gets worldwide, it’s not the only rock formation out here.

-My favourite, I’ve decided, is the Kata Tjuta (The Olga’s) – a collection of 36 ‘sandstone giants’ that remind me of the Chocolate Hills in Bohol, Philippines.
+My favourite, I’ve decided, is the Kata Tjuta (The Olga’s).
+A collection of 36 ‘sandstone giants’, it reminds me of the Chocolate Hills in Bohol, Philippines.
 When lit by the sunrise / sunset – you’re in for a viewing and a half!

-You’ll catch sight of both Uluru and Kata Tjuta on day 3’s sunrise mission and then straight after breakfast (back at the bus) you’ll head over to complete the ‘Valley of the winds’ 7.4km hike which will take you on an adventure through Kata Tjuta.
+You’ll catch sight of both Uluru and Kata Tjuta on day 3’s sunrise mission.
+Straight after breakfast (back at the bus) you’ll head over to complete the ‘Valley of the winds’ 7.4km hike, which will take you on an adventure through Kata Tjuta.

 After a midday shower and check out you’ll pass through Watarrka National Park and arrive to your milky way experience, which perhaps sounds more exotic than it is.
-Regardless, you’re here for an adventure right?
-Adventure it most certainly is!
+Regardless, you’re here for an adventure, right?
+An adventure it most certainly is!